-Businesses work to implement projects with voluntary participants, known as Accredited Certificate Providers, who can create energy savings certificates for each notional MWh of energy that the project saves.
-Energy savings certificates can then be sold to mandatory participants, known as Scheme Participants, with prices changing in response to the market supply and demand.
+Businesses are assisted to implement projects by voluntary participants, known as Accredited Certificate Providers, who can create Energy Savings Certificates for each notional MWh of energy that the project saves.
+Energy Savings Certificates can then be sold to mandatory participants, known as Scheme Participants, with prices set in a free market.

 As a business, there are two ways to get involved:

 Download the Energy Saver Information Sheet below for information about how you can get involved through an existing Accredited Certificate Provider and some common questions.

 The NSW Department of Planning, Industry and Environment also provides more information on how you can save energy in your business.